kmpoon/hlta/RESEARCH.md

 An IJCAI tutorial and demonstration can be found at:
 [*Multidimensional Text Clustering for Hierarchical Topic Detection (IJCAI 2016 Tutorial)*](http://www.cse.ust.hk/~lzhang/topic/ijcai2016/) by Nevin L. Zhang and Leonard K.M.
 Poon

+This is the legacy page for HLTA package.
+You need v2.0 or v2.1 to run the following commands.

 # HLTA
  ```